-Microsoft is working on multiple new Xbox devices, including an Xbox Two, slated for next year, and an Xbox One Mini, due to be unveiled at E3 2016.
+Microsoft is working on multiple new Xbox devices, including an Xbox Two (now officially called Xbox Series X), slated for next year, and an Xbox One Mini, due to be unveiled at E3 2016.
 The smaller, cheaper Xbox One will be joined by a Chromecast-style media streamer and an Apple TV-style box, priced at around $100 and $200 respectively.
 As for the Xbox Two, the console, codenamed 'Scorpio' will have 4K video (but not 4K gaming) and VR, as well as an improved GPU.
 It's expected to launch in spring 2017.

 OnePlus 2 is 3